wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

 1. Open **Microsoft Teams** and navigate to **Teams** in the left app bar.

-1. Select **Join or create a team** so that we can create a new branch that will be leveraging Collaboration Manager for Loans.
+1. Select **Join or create a team** so that we can create a new branch that will be using Collaboration Manager for Loans.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Microsoft Teams on the Teams page with the Join or create a team button highlighted.](../media/join.png)](../media/join.png#lightbox)